Annandale, Queensland: Geography

 Annandale is bounded to the north by the Ross River, to the east by Stuart Drive, and to the south and west by University Road.
 The Annandale Wetlands are in the north-east of the locality adjacent to the river (19.3029°S 146.7953°E).

-It is the biggest suburb of Townsville and the most populated in the city.
+The Bruce Highway runs along the southern boundary, Douglas–Garbutt Road (University Road) runs along the western, and Townsville Connection Road along the north-eastern.

 History

 Annandale was the largest planned housing development in Townsville.
 Construction started in the mid-1970s and was completed in early 2005.
 Annandale is one of Townsville's newest suburbs and is home to some of Townsville's wealthy, who live more toward the riverbank.

 Before the 2006 Queensland state election, Annandale was part of the Electoral district of Burdekin, but just prior to the 2006 state election, the suburb became part of the Electoral district of Mundingburra.

 In 2006 there were 1624 registered dogs in Annandale, seven out of every ten homes owned at least one dog, this is the highest density of dogs of Townsville suburbs.

 Annandale Christian School opened on 22 January 1982.

 William Ross State High School opened for enrolments on 30 August 1990 and commenced schooling on 29 January 1991.

-Southern Cross Catholic School opened on 1998.
+Southern Cross Catholic School opened in 1998.

 Annandale State School opened on 22 January 1998.